Rogelio Manzo

 Process

-My approach, when it come to process, is to be as pragmatic as I can be, which has allowed me to discover and merge different materials and techniques to incorporate them in my work.
-I spent my childhood and younger years in Mexico, when I had opportunity I used to go visit artisans to their shops, and in my younger years I traveled to some of Mexico's major art crafts producers states like Michoacan, Oaxaca, and the central Mexican valley, there I visited several shops of recognized artisans, and was inspired by the richness and variety of techniques, color and textures they fearlessly use, their passion to make materials look "hand made" has deeply influenced my concept of what an art piece should look like.
+My approach, is to be as pragmatic as I can be, which has allowed me to discover and merge different materials and techniques.
+I spent my childhood and younger years in Mexico, when I had the opportunity I visited artisans in their shops, and traveled to Mexico's major art crafts producers states like Jalisco, Michoacan, Oaxaca, and the central Mexican valley, there I visited shops of recognized artisans, and was inspired by the richness of materials and variety of techniques, color and textures they fearlessly use, their passion to make their work look "hand made" has deeply influenced me on what an art piece should look like.

 The process is relatively complex and it has taken me quite some time to be able to understand the materials I use.
-The pieces are done over a pre-manufactured resin panel which comes in a standard size of 48"x 96", and in various thicknesses ,colors and designs.
-I look for panels which allow me to layer oil paint, image transfers, laser or inkjet prints or a combination of all, on both the front and the back surfaces to create depth and provide a place for light to play.
-I work my way through the panels by altering its original size and finish, I use varnishes to create transparency or sanding for dullness, depending on what I want to accomplish.
+The pieces are done over resin panels and canvas.
+On the panels pieces, I use panels that allow me to layer oil paint, image transfers and laser prints or a combination of all, on both the front and the back surfaces to create depth and provide a place for light to play.
+I work my way through the panels by altering its finish.
 All this play with back and front of the panel is to try to distort the image and play with the viewer's visual experience.
-I sometimes, especially in larger pieces, I have to cut into little squares the print to be able to handle the transferring process by hand.
-The face and body are mainly done with oil paint, but sometimes would combine materials here too.
-I build up a visual effect reminiscent of flesh and bones , through a wet-and-dry-layer-after-layer process, and mixing techniques tendencies of the classic masters like sfumato and chiaroscuro to create drama and a realistic effect.
-I sometimes would also paint some of the garments on front to play with the visual experience of the piece.
+I sometimes, especially in larger pieces, have to cut into little squares the print to be able to handle the transferring process by hand.
+The face and body are mainly done with oil paint, but sometimes would combine materials here too .
+I slowly build up a visual effect reminiscent of flesh and bones , through a wet-and-dry-layer-after-layer process, and mixing techniques tendencies of the classic masters like sfumato and chiaroscuro to create drama and a realistic effect.
+I sometimes would also paint some of the garments on front or back to create additional layers.
+I'm mostly interested in the expression of the piece with a touch of reality to keep my work grounded to it.
+The pixilated effect of the transfers are left evident and, sometimes, exaggerated, along with the realistic painterly to add voice to this statement.

 Education